-Application inconsistencies and resume discrepancies, even for something as minor as employment dates, are red flags that can disqualify you from a job candidacy.
-Whether there is an arrest record from your past that you forgot about, a criminal conviction that you chose to ignore, or altogether false court records about you online, it is important to know what employers are seeing in the pre-employment screening process.
-You can see some of this information by running a personal background check.
+Application inconsistencies and resume discrepancies — even for something as minor as employment dates — are red flags that can disqualify you from job candidacy.
+Whether there’s an arrest record you forgot about, a criminal conviction you chose to ignore, or false court records about you online, it’s essential to know what employers will see in the preemployment screening process.

 Editor’s note: Need an employee background check service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-“Anyone who is technologically savvy can learn a lot about themselves by searching public records online or electing to purchase a paid subscription or order with any of the online vendors," Daniel J. McBride, owner of American Eagle Investigations, told business.com.
-"I would just recommend that consumers be mindful of the terms of service, as many of those programs and platforms have recurring billing as the default, which you need to cancel if it’s only a one-time search or task.”
+“Anyone who is technologically savvy can learn a lot about themselves by searching public records online or electing to purchase a paid subscription or order with any of the online vendors,” said Daniel J. McBride, owner of American Eagle Investigations.
+“I would just recommend that consumers be mindful of the terms of service, as many of those programs and platforms have recurring billing as the default, which you need to cancel if it’s only a one-time search or task.”

-A personal background check is a consumer-level background check that allows job seekers to view general information about themselves online.
-Although it is wise for job seekers to run personal background checks on themselves, they should be aware of the type of information it will show them.
-Personal background checks are often limited in the information they can reveal, unlike the extensive background screening that employers have access to.
+A personal background check is a consumer-level background check that lets job seekers view general information about themselves online.
+Although it’s wise for job seekers to run personal background checks, this screening isn’t comprehensive.
+Unlike the extensive background screening employers can access, personal background checks are often limited in the information they reveal.

 “There are two levels of background checks — those that require a special license that’s reserved for law enforcement and investigators, and those that any consumer can pay for,” said McBride.
 “Unfortunately, a lot of the nitty-gritty details you think of when considering a background check are actually reserved for the more experienced system.”

-To run a personal background check, you will need to provide basic personal information like your name, date of birth, residential address and Social Security number.
-Although results typically appear instantly, some searches can take up to a few days.
+To run a personal background check with a screening company, you must provide basic personal information like your name, date of birth, residential address and Social Security number.
+Although results typically appear instantly, some background checks can take up to a few days.

 Personal background checks can reveal basic public information about the following:

-"If you do find something that’s not accurate and you’re concerned with it, most of these sites have support channels in place for you to request updates or deletions,” said McBride.
+Removing false information from your online profile can be crucial to future employment opportunities.
+“If you do find something that’s not accurate and you’re concerned [about] it, most of these sites have support channels in place for you to request updates or deletions,” said McBride.
 “I’ve seen some individuals do that on purpose to reduce their online footprint.
 While it takes some time, it’s definitely feasible to get these third-party sites to correct or delete info if you’re the verified person in question.”

 “[Consumer-level background check companies] are just large databases of publicly available information, but instead of having to search online to gather all those data points (addresses, associates and family, etc.), you can get it all in one place,” said McBride.

 Monitor your social media accounts and use them to promote a positive self-image.
-They can be an asset (rather than a hindrance) to you in a potential employer's hiring decision.
+Turn them into an asset rather than a hindrance to future job searches.

 You can find some personal public records for free.
 For example, McBride recommends FamilyTreeNow.com for a free report about your family and potential associates.
-He said that, although it is primarily meant to help people establish their genealogy and family trees, it has been used otherwise quite often thanks to the depth of data it provides.
+While this site is primarily meant to help people establish their genealogy and family trees, its wealth of data can make it useful for other purposes.